|

 too cheap, we esteem too lightly: it is dearness only

 that gives everything its value."
-"War is an ugly thing but not the ugliest of
+"War is an ugly thing but not

-patriotic feelings which thinks that nothing is worth war
+and patriotic feelings which thinks that nothing is worth war

 is much worse.
 A man who has nothing for which he is